felipejsborges/web_development_bootcamp_projects/dice_game/README.md

 <hr>

 ### Wanto to play it? ▶️
-Clone [this repo](https://github.com/felipejsborges/web_development_bootcamp_projects), open index.html on your browser, and bet $ 100,00 with your friend, which one wins: Player 1 or Player 2?
+Clone [this repo](https://github.com/felipejsborges/web_development_bootcamp_projects), open dice_game folder, then open index.html on your browser, and bet $ 100,00 with your friend, which one wins: Player 1 or Player 2?
 If draws, pay the $ 100,00 to me 🤑 😂

 by Felipe Borges<br>
 [LinkedIn](https://www.linkedin.com/in/felipejsborges) | [GitHub](https://github.com/felipejsborges)